NIH-NEI/oct-segmenter/README.md

   calculates the class fractions of each image.
 It then prints the average class fractions across all the images.

-# OCT Images Quality Improvement
+# OCT Image Quality Improvement

 As part of the development of the `oct-segmenter` and the analysis of OCT images, the algorithms proposed in the paper "Girard MJ, Strouthidis NG, Ethier CR, Mari JM.
 Shadow removal and contrast enhancement in optical coherence tomography images of the human optic nerve head.
 Invest Ophthalmol Vis Sci.
 2011;52(10):7738-7748.
 Published 2011 Sep 29. doi:10.1167/iovs.10-6925" were implemented in MATLAB.
-These are the descrete forms of the algorithm described in the appendix of the paper:
+These are the discrete forms of the algorithm described in the appendix of the paper:

 - `preprocessing-scripts/oct-image-contrast-enhancement/comp_exp.m`: Applies
   compensation and then exponentation.
 - `preprocessing-scripts/oct-image-contrast-enhancementexp_comp.m`: Applies